Kristin Skogen Lund: Other engagements and awards

-Skogen Lund was a board member in Ericsson from 2013 until 2018.
-She is a member of the Audit Committee.
-She is Chairman of the board of the Oslo Philharmonic Orchestra, and serves on the board of Mozilla and AutoStore ASA.
+Lund is the chair of the board for Delivery Hero, INSEAD, the Norwegian Refugee Council, and the Oslo Philharmonic.
+She is a board member for Mozilla.

+From 2010, Lund was the chair of the board for Telenor Norway, Telenor Sweden, Telenor Denmark, Telenor Broadcast, Telenor Media & Content Services, and Comoyo AS.
+She was a board member of Ericsson AB from 2013 to 2018 and previously a board member of the Norwegian Chamber Orchestra Foundation.
+Lund has also been a board member of AutoStore, Orkla, Aftonbladet, the public limited companies Nordic Semiconductor, Umoe, and Sparebank 1 Oslo.
+She is also a council member of the think tank Civita.

-Since 2015 Skogen Lund has been a member of The Global Commission on the Economy and Climate and the ILO Global Commission of the future of work.
+Since 2015, Skogen Lund has been a member of The Global Commission on the Economy and Climate and the ILO Global Commission of the future of work.
 Since the same year, she has also been a member of the Executive Committee and heading the Norwegian delegation of the Trilateral Commission.

 She was presented with the insignia of Knight of the French Legion of Honour in 2019, and recently headed the government appointed commission revising the Norwegian pension system.

 Fortune in 2011 cited Skogen Lund among the "Fortune 50 Most Powerful Women in Business"— Skogen Lund being number 38 in the ranking.
 She was similarly featured on the "10 Global women on the rise" list.
 The Norwegian business magazine Kapital has two years in a row put her on the top of the list of Norway's most powerful women.

 In September 2012 it was made public that she will change position from president to chief executive of the Confederation of Norwegian Enterprise from 1 November 2012.